New Energy Landscape

 Understanding Market Volatility – Part 2

 Our previous article looked at the increase in market volatility in 2018 in historical terms to put it in perspective.
 The other factor to consider is where are we in the market cycle and what this might mean for you personally in terms of your own long-term financial strategy.
-Many market commentators suggest that we […]
+Many market commentators suggest that […]

 Understanding Market Volatility – Part 1

 This year began with some market turbulence resulting in a correction in the S&P Index in late January of about 10%, and about 7% for the TSX during the same period.
 You would have thought the world was ending with all the hand-wringing and hysteria stirred up by media reports at the time.
-More importantly, […]
+More […]

 De-Dollarization and You – Part 2